Programme Manager (Fight Extreme Inequality)

 - An opportunity to make a difference and improve the lives of communities DCA is working with in Nepal

-Only applications consisting of the below will be considered:
+Applications consisting of the below will only be considered:

 Only short-listed candidates will be contacted.

-Closing date for applications will be Wednesday, 10th November 2021
+Closing date for application will be Monday, 30 January 2023

 DCA conducts an anti-terror check as part of the recruitment process.
 It is a prerequisite that you can pass this check and maintain this status throughout your employment with us.